 xii, 73 pages

 Copyright 2010 Timothy McGuire Flanagan

 Flanagan, Timothy McGuire.
-"Observations of thermal creep gas flow and dust-density waves in dusty plasma experiments." dissertation, University of Iowa, 2010.
+"Observations of thermal creep gas flow and dust-density waves in dusty plasma experiments."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.